 Payments are allocated to the transactions on your statement that have a higher interest charge before those incurring lower interest.
 For example, a cash withdrawal will be paid off before an introductory 0% interest offer because it has a higher interest rate but this only happens once the transaction has been applied to your statement.

-Set up account alerts to help you avoid fees and charges
+Set up account alerts to help avoid fees and charges

 We’ll send you alerts when you’re near your credit limit to help you avoid fees and to make you aware of certain activity on your account.
-You can manage your alert settings through Online Banking, calling us on 0800 9 123 123 or visiting a branch.
+You can manage your alert settings through Online Banking, or by contacting us.

 Find out more about account alerts